tbradbury/learning-site/md-posts/add-seo.md

 The script build the `sitemap.xml` file in to the pubulic folder.

-In the public folder I will also add a rebot.txt file with information for search engine crawlers, This is givepermission for crawler to ssearch the site and tell them where to find the sitemap.
+In the public folder I will also add a rebots.txt file with information for search engine crawlers, This is giving permission for crawler to search the site and tell them where to find the sitemap.

 ```
 User-agent: *